 Let’s dig into the details.
-To fully understand the basics involved in trading, you should know the difference between investing and trading.
+First, to fully understand the basics of trading, you should know the difference between investing and trading.
 Financial experts define trading as buying commodities, shares, and sometimes even currencies to sell them later to gain short or medium yields.

 Meanwhile, investing is a gradual process aimed at increasing net worth by buying and holding investible financial instruments such as bonds, stocks, and mutual funds.
-Investments take years (sometimes decades) to be profitable since they are tied with factors like interests of the dividend payments and coupon payments at a specified period.
+However, investments take years (sometimes decades) to be profitable since they are tied to factors like the interests of the dividend payments and coupon payments at a specified period.

 Time creates change, which correlates with growth.
 Hence, commodities, shares, and currencies grow in value after a certain period (time).
 Therefore, a trader studies the market value of such entities and focuses on the ones that will appreciate quickly in the market.
 If you purchase an entity whose value takes a long time to increase, you will invest in that commodity rather than trading.

-You can earn fast money in trading by merely taking advantage of the rising and falling market prices.
+You can earn fast money in trading by merely taking advantage of rising and falling market prices.
 This business is highly volatile, with very high risks.
-Still, if you are careful, you can be another billionaire on the planet like George Soros (Net worth: US$ 24.2 billion), who made all his earnings through trading.
+Still, if you are careful, you can be another billionaire like George Soros (Net worth: US$ 24.2 billion), who made all his earnings through trading.

 How to Start Trading

-You already off to a good start if you are reading this article.
-Most people hear stories that trading is a cash-cow with lots of monetary benefits.
-Hence, they recklessly jump right into it and end up losing a large sum of money.
-It is important to know all the basics of trading if you want to be successful, and that is precisely what you are going to get from this piece.
+You are already off to a good start if you read this article.
+Most people hear stories that trading is a cash cow with lots of monetary benefits.
+Hence, they recklessly jump into it and lose a large sum of money.
+However, knowing all the trading basics is essential if you want to be successful, and that is precisely what you will get from this piece.

 Here, you will get to know the following fundamentals;